serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 1. Get the `userId` of the Flickr User whose 'photosets' I wanted to grab Photos from
 2. Use `flickr.photosets.getList` with our `userId` to get a list of `photosetId`s for that user
 3. Use `flickr.photosets.getPhotos` using those two ids to get a list of `photoId`s for that Album
-4. Use `flickr.photos.getSizes` for each of those `photoId`s for a list of URLs linking to automatically generated images for those photos (or use the `id`, `secret` and `server` fields from the previous response to construct the URLs manually.)
+4. Use `flickr.photos.getSizes` for each of those `photoId`s for a list of URLs linking to automatically generated images for those photos (or use the `id`, `secret` and `server` fields from the previous response to construct the URLs manually)

 I, however, would need to make even more: a call to `flickr.photosets.getInfo` to get info about the album (title, description, number of views, comments...), a call *per photo* to `flickr.photos.getInfo` to get its title, caption, views, comments & tags, and another call per photo to `flickr.photos.getExif` to get the EXIF metadata, a call to `flickr.photos.getSizes` to build out a response `img` element for each photo in the gallery...